balakarthikeyan/notes/laravel-intro.md

 - **Facades & Packages**
 A facade is a static interface for classes bound in the service container.

 - **Command-Line Interfaces**
-Laravel includes a set of command-line interfaces (CLIs).
 The Artisan Console includes commands that help developers quickly build skeleton code, simplify and automate repetitive tasks, and more easily complete an application build

 - **Eloquent**
 Eloquent is an object-relational mapper (ORM) that allows easy interaction with databases.